Intent – What do we aspire for our children?

 Each unit is underpinned by a knowledge organiser which ensures that knowledge, conceptual understanding and the skills to work scientifically are developed integrally.

 Where possible, we use our school grounds to enhance learning in a natural environment.
 Visiting scientists, relevant trips and Science days are planned to enhance what is happening in the classroom.

-The table below illustrates how the specific disciplines are broken down.
-This is followed by a unit overview for each year group, identifying where both knowledge and working scientifically are taught and finally planning for mixed age groups.
+The table below illustrates how the scientific disciplines are broken down.
+This is followed by a unit overview for each year group, identifying where both knowledge and working scientifically are taught, and finally, planning for mixed age groups.